 How to Make Gravy from Scratch

 - 1-3 Tablespoons pan drippings from cooking meat

 - 2 cups water, stock or broth, or milk

 - freshly ground black pepper to taste

 - Let pan with pan drippings cool.

-- Mix flour and liquid together and stir with whisk until no lumps remain.
+- Mix flour and liquid together in a separate container and stir with whisk until no lumps remain.

 - Add flour/liquid mixture to pan with pan drippings and turn heat to medium.

 - Stir constantly, making sure to scrape bottom and sides of pan to incorporate all pan drippings.
 Stir in salt and pepper to taste.

 - When gravy is thickened reduce heat to keep warm or turn heat off and reheat at serving time.